Interior alterations may compromise integrity

 Not eligible / non-contributing

 This is a 2-story, 2-bay house in the English Vernacular Revival style built in 1932.
+The building is rectangular in plan.
 The structural system is frame.
 Exterior walls are historic stucco.
 The building has a high front gable roof clad in replacement asphalt shingles.
 Windows are original wood multipane casements.
 Single-pane window on façade north of entry door.
 Large, glass sliding door on what appears to be an enclosed porch under flaring gable of primary roof.
 There is a deck.
 A flat concrete deck above an enclosed garage.
 The deck is surrounded by a metal railing.
 Entry door within projecting front-facing gabled massing.
 Heavy surround with wood pilasters and broken, scrolled pediment with urn.